Buttermilk Chicken Breast with Fennel Salad

 When I first created this recipe I was thinking of tagliata, a simple Italian dish of thinly sliced beef served with a tangle of arugula and shaved Parmigiano cheese.

-To make this a lighter main dish, I made an crunchy arugula salad by mixing in some shaved fresh fennel, cannellini beans, and more lemon (because you can never have enough lemon).
+To make this a complete main dish salad, I made an crisp arugula salad by mixing in some shaved fresh fennel, cannellini beans seasoned with lemon and olive oil.

 Buttermilk Chicken Breasts with Fennel Salad